The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

-We refer to Section 3 in \cite{OW} for a discussion of admissible $f$, but note that this class includes, \textit{e.g.\,}, the case where $f$ is ``white'' in the time-like variable $x_2$ and has covariance operator $(1+ |\partial_{1}|)^{-\lambda_1}$ for $\lambda_1 >\frac13$ in the $x_1$ variable.
+We refer to \cite[Section 3]{OW} for a discussion of admissible $f$, but note that this class includes, \textit{e.g.\,}, the case that $f$ is ``white'' in the time-like variable $x_2$ and has covariance operator $(1+ |\partial_{1}|)^{-\lambda_1}$ for $\lambda_1 >\frac13$ in the $x_1$ variable.